 The fund intends to make a minimum of 80% sustainable investments.
-Such sustinable investments will be predominantly in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals or, for a small number of issuers, that have a limited or undifferentiated contribution to the SDGs.
-All issuer products and services contribute, at variable intensity, to one or more SDGs at the target level and cannot have a significant negative impact on any of the SDGs.
+The fund seeks to invest in issuers that generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals.
+Specifically, the investee company's product and services must contribute to one or more SDGs at the target level and cannot have a significant negative impact on any of the SDGs.
 All issuers have passed through the thorough impact assessment process.

-A maximum of 20% of the fund will not be sustainable investments.
+A minimum of 20% of the fund does not intend to make sustainable investments.
 These are the fund's cash balances and derivatives.